 3. Does my donation to the Christmas Gift Fund go directly to my Compassion child?

 Christmas is one of the most special times of the year for children.
-For many of them, Christmas may be the only time of year they receive a gift, so Compassion’s desire is to put a gift in the hands of every child we serve.
+For many of them, Christmas may be the only time of year they receive a gift, so this is the day we ensure every child experiences the joy of receiving one.
 Compassion International pools Christmas Gift Fund donations from around the world and equally distributes them to our church partners.
-This ensures every Compassion-assisted child receives a gift—including those who may not have a sponsor yet or those whose sponsors are not able to donate.
+This ensures that every Compassion-assisted child receives a gift—including those who may not have a sponsor yet or those whose sponsors are unable to donate.

-If you sponsor more than one child and have elected to have an automatic withdrawal from your account for the Christmas Gift Fund, you will notice that we withdraw a single donation because it goes to the Christmas Gift Fund for all of the children in Compassion’s program.
+If you sponsor more than one child and have elected to have an automatic withdrawal for the Christmas Gift Fund, please note that we process one donation amount per sponsor (rather than one per child), as the fund benefits all children in Compassion’s program collectively.

 Six children from Burkina Faso stand in front of their Compassion centre.
 It has brown walls and vibrant, blue doors.
 They were ornate, purple school uniforms and hold Christmas presents